aaranayaadi/DrowsinessDetectionApp/README.md

 1. Replace the path to the weights in App.py with your path.
 2. open terminal and run: "python App.py"

+## License:
-## License: This project is licensed under the MIT license.
+-This project is licensed under the MIT License.
+-This helps me to provide free and simplistic access to the codebase, while preserving the rights to some of my creative work within this project.